-- 4.1 We have a designated member of the Senior Leadership Team who has undertaken appropriate training for the role, as recommended by the BSCP.
-Our Designated Safeguarding Lead (DSL) will be required to update their training in accordance with the Learning Pathway agreed by the BSCP. - 4.2 We have members of staff (Deputy Safeguarding Leads) who will act in the DSL's absence and who have also received training for the role of DSL.
-In the absence of an appropriately trained member of staff, the most senior member of staff on site will assume this role. - 4.3 All adults (including supply teachers and volunteers) new to our school are made aware of the school's policy and procedures for child protection, the name and contact details of the DSL, their role and responsibilities under "Keeping Children Safe in Education 2021" and the booklet "What to do if You're Worried a Child is Being Abused".
+- 4.2.
+We have a designated member of the Senior Leadership Team who has undertaken appropriate training for the role, as recommended by the BSCP.
+Our Designated Safeguarding Lead (DSL) will be required to update their training in accordance with the Learning Pathway agreed by the BSCP. - 4.3.
+We have members of staff (Deputy Safeguarding Leads) who will act in the DSL's absence and who have also received training for the role of DSL.
+In the absence of an appropriately trained member of staff, the most senior member of staff on site will assume this role. - 4.4.
+All adults (including supply teachers, volunteers and contractors) new to our school are made aware of the school's policy and procedures for child protection, the name and contact details of the DSL, their role and responsibilities under "Keeping Children Safe in Education 2021" Keeping children safe in education 2021 (publishing.service.gov.uk) and the booklet "What to do if You're Worried a Child is Being Abused" Stat guidance template (publishing.service.gov.uk) .
 They will have these explained, as part of their induction into the school.

-4.4 Visitors must be:
+4.5.
+Visitors must be: